ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 Then we take into account the reviews from each module’s team.
 Indeed, they had to read and verify the documented architecture produced to ensure it matches the set of their own requirements.
 If one need is not answered, the architecture has to be redesigned by integrating the correction and follow the same process: it is a small V-Model.

-#### summary :
+#### summary:
-This representation sums up all the steps from the creation to the maintenance of an architecture :
+This representation sums up all the steps from the creation to the maintenance of an architecture:
 {{<
     image_pop_up_legend
     "/images/Blog/lifecycle.png"